mozilla/glean/docs/user/user/metrics/adding-new-metrics.md

 </div>
 <div data-lang="Javascript" class="tab">

-Javascript identifiers are customarily `camelCase`.
+JavaScript identifiers are customarily `camelCase`.
 This requires transforming a metric defined in the `metrics.yaml` as:

 ```YAML